 Being present is so much better than I thought it would be.
 Looking in the mirror, I like myself alright.
 My kids are incredible, creative, kind, funny, and so damn smart and insightful, and even though they are loud as shit and crazy as hell, I don’t want to miss a thing.
 I don’t want to forget their bedtime rememberings and rambles, their silly songs in their little kid voices, their nonsense stories, or the feeling of their skinny little arms wrapped around my neck (or their pokey elbows and knees jabbing me in the guts as they use me for a jungle gym).
 There is a wealth life that I was missing, and I’m not ok with missing any more.

 I have embraced my introverted self, and that helps too.
 I don’t like to socialize in groups, gasp!
 This will surprise a lot of people, because I was very social, and the way I got through all those afternoons and evenings with strangers was with liquid courage.
 Funny how society acts like we should be social and friendly and chatty.
 I’d guess that almost half of us do not come to the gift of the gab naturally, and have to use “supplements” to get there, but we do it to please society.
 We are afraid to come across as cold or unfriendly.
 We don’t want to be seen as standoffish at the party.
 We don’t want people to think we’re rude.
-What bullshit.
-I’m over pretending to be a good bullshitter, and I feel so much happier to have let that image go.
+Well, that’s bullshit and I’m over pretending to be a good bullshitter just to please people.
 I’m an introvert who is made uncomfortable by crowds and big social groups, and does not enjoy chit-chat.
 The show is over, y’all.

 I couldn’t ask for more, but I am homesick.
 I want to dig in the dirt, plant a garden, prune my trees, and re-nest my house.
 The kids talk about missing home daily, mostly they miss their beds and toys.
 They miss their friends and family, and school and seeing neighbors.
 There is a lot to miss, and some things will never be the same again.
 The world has changed, and if we’re lucky, we get to choose how and whether we will change alongside it, and carry that change into the post-COVID future.